BuiltWithGenie/TravellingSalesman/README.md

 The optimization problem is solved with JuMP for up to 9 stops, and the heuristic two-opt algorithm afterwards.
 The plot is implemented with PlotlyJS.

-Check out [this tutorial](https://learn.geniecloud.io/tutorials/written/map-charts/) to learn to add an interactive mapp to a Genie app.
+Check out [this tutorial](https://learn.geniecloud.io/tutorials/written/map-charts/) to learn to add an interactive map to a Genie app.

 ![](preview.gif)